 At 32-inches across and 24 inches in length, this is a big nursing cover that will work for plus-sized women.
 It uses stainless steel d-rings that will let you adjust the neckline to get the right fit and level of modesty.

-This Udder Covers product has a more rigid neckline that is shaped away from your neck and upper chest area.
+This Udder Covers nursing cover has a more rigid neckline that is shaped away from your neck and upper chest area.
 That allows you the room to easily check in on your baby or to stare into their precious little eyes.

 Made out of 100 percent cotton, this material is fairly thin, which makes it breathable.
 It’ll stay relatively cool in the summer, and it even provides a bit of warmth in the winter.
 The non-creasing fabric will always make it look fresh and ironed, even if you just dragged it out of the diaper bag.

 These come in eight different patterns that you can choose from, ranging from bright and vibrant to subtle.
 So whether you want to stand out in a crowd or blend in, you’ll find a pattern to suit you.